chrisaljoudi/HandWave/README.md

 ## Contribution

 Pull requests, issues, etc. are all welcome.
-Please enjoy HandWave.

 ## Who made this?

 HandWave was written with care and love by [Chris](https://chrismatic.io/).

+Please enjoy HandWave!

 ## License